lightoj-dev/problem-tutorials/1027/en.md

 then for n number of doors,<br>
                 Mathematical Expectation,<br> `E = P(1)*T(1) + P(2)*T(2) + P(3)*T(3) + ...... + P(n)*T(n)`<br>

-Let's begin with analyzing the 3rd test case of the sample test case.
+Let's begin with analyzing the 3rd test of the sample test case.
 The 3rd test case is -

 3<br>